SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 brackets in the usage help.
 It defaults to the type name, but "Int32" might not be very meaningful to people who aren't programmers, so we've changed it to "Number" instead.

-Now, let's run the application using `dotnet run -- -help`:
+Now, let's run the application using `./tutorial -help`:

 ```text
 Reads a file and displays the contents on the command line.